SummaryRead the full fact sheet

 - Keep an activity diary so you have a long-term picture of your performance levels and factors that might impact on your symptoms.
 Some people with ME/CFS find they feel good straight after exercise, but then crash later on, so make sure you monitor how you feel, hours to days after exercise.

 - Stop the physical activity well before you feel any symptom flare.
 Pacing yourself is very important.

 - Remember that the amount of exercise you can do will change from one day to the next.

 - Listen to your body – if you don’t feel up to exercising on a particular day, don’t.

 - Find out as much as you can about your ME/CFS.
-Make sure you consult with health professionals who fully understand ME/CFS as a 'real' biomedical condition.
+Make sure you consult with health professionals who fully understand ME/CFS as a biomedical disease

 Where to get help